niuniuanran/100DaysOfCloud-of-Anran/Journey/019/Readme.md

 #### Migrating to ES
 - AWS DMS can do a one-time data migration, or it can do a continuous replication of the data from any of our supported sources to an Amazon ES target.
 - These sources include:
-    1. relational databases (such as Oracle and Amazon Aurora),
+    1. Relational databases (such as Oracle and Amazon Aurora),
-    2. a NoSQL database (MongoDB), or
+    2. NoSQL database (MongoDB/Cassandra), or
-    3. an Amazon S3 bucket.
+    3. Amazon S3 bucket.

 ### Server Migration Service
 - Currently, you can migrate virtual machines from VMware vSphere, Windows Hyper-V, or Microsoft Azure to AWS using AWS Server Migration Service.